toggle menu

 First Assignment:

-After completing rotations in the County Court and Juvenile Division, attorneys are promoted to the Felony Division.
+After completing rotations in the County Court, Misdemeanor DV, or Juvenile Division, attorneys are promoted to the Felony Division.

 • There are presently 21 general Trial Divisions in the Criminal Felony Unit.
 Each Felony Trial Division is presided over by a circuit court judge and is staffed by “A”, “B” and “C” level prosecutors who are supervised by a Felony Division Chief.